 The house’s architecture represents the ultimate refinement of Mies van der Rohe’s minimalist expression of structure and space.
-It is composed of three robust and horizontal steel forms – the terrace, the house floor, and the roof – attached to attenuated steel flange columns.
+It comprises three robust and horizontal steel forms – the terrace, the house floor, and the roof – attached to attenuated steel flange columns.

 Architecture as an Expression of the Times

 His answer to the issue is to accept the need for an orderly framework as necessary for existence while making space for the individual human spirit’s freedom to flourish.
 He created buildings with free and open space within a minimal framework, using expressed structural columns.
-He did not believe in using architecture for social engineering of human behavior, as many other modernists did, but his architecture does represent ideals and aspirations.
+He did not believe in using architecture for the social engineering of human behavior, as many other modernists did, but his architecture does represent ideals and aspirations.

 His mature design work is a physical expression of his understanding of the modern epoch.
 He provides the occupants of his buildings with flexible and unobstructed space to fulfill themselves as individuals, despite their anonymous condition in the modern industrial culture.
 The materials of his buildings, industrially manufactured products such as mill-formed steel and plate glass, undoubtedly represent the modern era’s character.
 Still, he counterbalances these with traditional luxuries such as Roman travertine and exotic wood veneers as valid parts of contemporary life.

 Mies accepted the problems of industrial society as facts to be dealt with and offered his idealized vision of how technology may be made beautiful and support the individual.
 He suggests that the downsides of technology decried by late-nineteenth-century critics such as John Ruskin can be solved with human creativity and shows us how in the architecture of this house.

 Reconnecting the individual with nature is one of the significant challenges of an urbanized society.
 The 60-acre (24 ha) rural site offered Mies an opportunity to bring the human relationship to nature into the forefront.
 Here he highlights the individual’s connection to nature through the medium of a synthetic shelter.